 Coached ensembles are a great opportunity for all Improv A-E and Improv for Actors students to get more stage experience.
 Ensembles will be created and coached by one of our fantastic faculty members.
 Each ensemble gets a multi-week run in the Skybox Theater on Thursday nights at 10:30.

 Coached Ensembles are only open to current and former Training Center students.
-Check the Auditions page for audition times and sign-ups.
+Check the Training Center Auditions page for audition times and sign-ups.

 Sketch Cast is a showcase in which actors perform their own material, as part of an ensemble.
 Groups will be cast via a submission AND audition process.
 Members will be selected by faculty directors based on their writing submission, resume, and audition.

-Improv jams every Thursday night at 10pm!
-Check in at 4th floor reception for location.
+Improv jams every Thursday night at 10pm in Room 405.
 Music Improv jams every Saturday at 4pm in the de Maat Studio Theater.

 Have you always wanted to improvise on stage with your favorite teacher?
 Jam Sandwich is the all-improvised show featuring Second City Training Center faculty and students!
 Every Thursday night at 10:30, join us in the de Maat Studio Theatre for a jammin’ good time.
 Sign up at the de Maat box office when you come to see the show, and we will select a few random students to perform the following week.